teleprint-me/shunting-yard/README.md

 ## License

-This project is AGPL-licensed to ensure the code remains freely accessible and modifiable.
-It’s built for educational use and transparency.
+Licensed under the AGPL to guarantee free use, modification, and distribution of the source code.
+Primarily built for educational use, transparency, and future extensibility.